ReSwift/ReSwift-Thunk/README.md

 ## Testing

-The `ExpectThunk` helper, available as a CocoaPods subspec, allows for testing the order and actions of `dispatch` as well as the dependencies on `getState` in a thunk.
+The `ExpectThunk` helper, available as a CocoaPods subspec, allows for testing the order and actions of `dispatch` as well as the dependencies on `getState`.

 ```swift
 ExpectThunk(thunk)